 The answers help me direct the tone of your copy, and assure that I don’t miss any details that help you stand out from the crowd.
 Not all of the information will be used in the final copy, but it will help me know you better, so I can do a better job.

-When you speak of your territory - the area in which you work - how do you refer to it?
+When you speak of your territory – the area in which you work.
+If it is more than one city, is there a name by which you refer to the area?

 Your nickname if you use it in business:

 If you have a website, your URL: